Hawksbill Sea Turtle – A Marvelous Creature of the Sea

 Hawksbill sea turtles are solitary creatures that spend most of their time swimming in the open ocean.

-These sea turtles are capable of making long migrations across vast distances.
+They are capable of making long migrations across vast distances.
 They have been known to travel hundreds or even thousands of miles between their nesting and feeding grounds, using the Earth’s magnetic field to navigate their way.

 So, if you ever encounter a Hawksbill sea turtle, consider yourself lucky to witness one of the world’s most fascinating and majestic creatures in its natural habitat.